maria-hampel/hpc-workspace-v2/admin-guide.md

 enabled if the `--cleaner` (or `-c`) option is specified when calling `ws_expirer`.

+**Warning:** anything in a spaces directory can be deleted by the expirer!

 ## Setting up the ws_expirer

 The `ws_expirer` is the tool which takes care of expired Workspaces.
 To set